-Note that the NAF call is safe since, when the last goal is called, all variables in it will be bound to closed terms.
+Note that the negation-as-failure call is safe since, when the last goal is called, all variables in it will be bound to closed terms.
 A minimal counterexample found by exhaustive generation is:

-'''

-app (lam x\ app x x) (app (lam x\ x) (lam x\ x))
+$M = app (lam x \land app x x) (app (lam x \land x) (lam x \land x))$ or, using the identity combinators, the term $(\lambda x. x x)(I I)$ , which beta reduces to (I I)(I I) and (I I).

-'''

-or, using the identity combinators, the term $(\lambda x. x x)(I I)$ , which beta reduces to (I I)(I I) and (I I).
-Of course, the property would not be falsified had we taken Step to be the reflexive-transitive closure of beta reduction, or, for that matter, other relations such as parallel reduction and complete developments-see the code in the repository for their implementation.
-As expected, such queries do not report any counterexample.
+It is worth noting that the property would still hold true if we defined Step to be the reflexive-transitive closure of beta reduction, or other relations of interest, such as parallel reduction or complete developments.
+The code in the repository provides implementations of these relations.
+As expected, such queries do not report any counterexample, up to a reasonable bound.

 Let us dive further by looking at $\eta$ -reduction in a typed setting.
-Again, it is wellknow (see, e.g. (Selinger 2008)) that the diamond property fails for $\beta\eta$ -reduction for the simply-typed lambda calculus, once we add unit and pairs: the main culprit is the $\eta$ rule for unit, which licenses any term of type unit to $\eta$ -reduce to the empty pair.
+Again, it is well-know (see, e.g. (Selinger 2008)) that the diamond property fails for $\beta\eta$ -reduction for the simplytyped $\lambda$ -calculus, once we add unit and pairs: the main culprit is the $\eta$ rule for unit, which licenses any term of type unit to $\eta$ -reduce to the empty pair.
 Verifying the existence of such counterexamples requires building-in typing obligations in the reduction semantics, following the style of (Goguen 1995).
 In fact, it is not enough for the generation phase to yield only well-typed terms, lest we meet false positives.